-If you plan to use additional SCSI peripherals, you may need to change the jumper/switch/dial settings of the UltraPleX.
-This section will further describe how to make these changes.
-For more information on #2 and #3, see page 18.
+If you plan to use additional SCSI peripherals, you may need to change the jumper, switch, and dial settings of the UltraPleX.
+This section will describe how to make these changes.
+For instructions, page 20.

-If the CD-ROM drive is the only SCSI peripheral you will use with your computer, you do not need to boot from the CD-ROM drive in a UNIX environment, and if you do not plan to use the Eject Lock feature, skip now to Chapter 8, Hardware Installation.
+If the CD-ROM drive is the only SCSI peripheral you will use with your computer, or you do not need to boot from the CD-ROM drive in a UNIX environment, or if you do not plan to use the Eject Lock feature, skip now to

+Chapter 8: Hardware Installation.
 (Take our word for it, most of you can now skip to Chapter 8.)